 - 6 to 8 basil leaves

-- Serve with pasta or as a sauce topping for whatever pleases you.
+Serve with pasta or as a sauce topping for parmigiana.